AmeriCash installment loans review

 Apply in person and get funds the same day — but watch out for high costs.

-An installment loan from AmeriCash can be convenient when you have less-than-stellar credit and need cash fast — it offers the option to pick up your funds the same day you apply by visiting a local storefront.
+Bottom line: An installment loan from AmeriCash can be convenient when you have less-than-stellar credit and need cash fast — it offers the option to pick up your funds the same day you apply by visiting a local storefront.
 But its limited availability and high fees might make you want to think twice.

 1 business day

-AmeriCash is a short-term lender that offers online and in-store installment loans to residents of 12 states.
 How much you can borrow, terms and rates all vary depending on where you live.

 Here’s how it breaks down by state: